Find Majority Element in an Array

 Solution idea

-Can we consider solving this problem using recursion or a divide and conquer approach?
+Can we solve this problem using recursion or divide and conquer approach?
 Here is an insight: If we divide the array into two equal halves and recursively find the majority element of the left and right halves, we can easily determine the overall majority element in linear time.
 Note: This idea will only work if we assume that the majority element does not always exist.
 Why?
 Think about that!
 So here, if the majority element does not exist, we will return -1.

 Solution steps

-We define a function findMajorityElement(int X[], int l, int r) which takes the left and right ends of the array as parameters.
+We define a function majorityElement(int X[], int l, int r) which takes the left and right ends of the array as parameters.
 The initial value of l is 0 and r is n - 1.

 Divide step: We divide the array into two equal halves by calculating the mid-value, i.e., mid = l + (r - l)/2.